KwnstantinaLazaridou/sample-application/README.md

 # Implementation Details

 ## Project Structure
-The project has been divided into some basic folders in order to separate the componenents
+The project has been divided into some basic folders in order to separate the components

 - `auth`
 - `pages`